SuhrudKulkarni/notes/README.md

 # notes

-Notes on RL, optimization, numerical methods, and applied techniques.
-Quant working through modern AI research.
-Some posts are connections to adjacent fields I've worked in: quant, hypothesis testing, operations research, personalization.
-These are working thoughts.
+Working notes from a quant on RL, optimization, numerical methods, and applied techniques.
+Some posts are connections to adjacent fields I've worked in: hypothesis testing, operations research, personalization.

 ---